Foreverland/SYNCPropertyMapper/README.md

 ![Sync](https://raw.githubusercontent.com/SyncDB/SYNCPropertyMapper/master/GitHub/logo.png)

-**HYPPropertyMapper** leverages on your Core Data model to infer how to map your JSON values into Core Data.
+**SYNCPropertyMapper** leverages on your Core Data model to infer how to map your JSON values into Core Data.
 It's simple and it's obvious.
 Why the hell isn't everybody doing this?

 # Table of Contents